 - And, in the end: "If you're not having fun, you are the asshole." —Susan Messing

-With The Hoomanist, I interviewed plenty of improvisers, like The Second City legend David Pasquesi and SNL's Tim Kazurinsky—or the founder of the iO Theater, Charna Halpern.
+Part of my own practice is to share conversations through The Hoomanist: like the ones with The Second City legend David Pasquesi and SNL's Tim Kazurinsky—or the founder of the iO Theater, Charna Halpern.
 I also had a chat with Kelly Leonard and Anne Libera: both of them work with the University of Chicago to conduct behavioral science studies connected to improvisational techniques.
 Anne is also a founder of the first ever Comedy Studies higher education program in the US with Columbia College Chicago.

 Simplicity Over Minimalism

-I prefer the idea of simplicity over minimalism.
-That's because the representation of complex ideas can't always be minimalistic, but it needs to be simple.
+I find the idea of simplicity more interesting than minimalism.
+That's because the representation of complex ideas can't always be minimalistic, while it needs to be simple.

-I am convinced simplicity in representing complex idea deserves far more celebration than the search for minimalism for the sake of doing it.
-That's why this website is just white text and vectors on a black background, while still use custom fonts to achieve better readability.
+I am convinced that, in representing comples ideas, simplicity deserves far more celebration than the search for minimalism for the sake of doing it.
+That's why this website is just white text and vectors on a black background, while still using custom fonts to achieve better readability.
 To "Less is more", I prefer this quote from Einstein:

 "Everything should be as simple as possible, but not simpler."

 If you feel that my work is valuable and useful, please support me by one of these channels.
-My job is being an independent creator.
+Part of my path is being an independent creator.
 Only with your help I can keep creating indefinitely.
-Thank you.